FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ```

-And again, we can update `parse_header` to capture this value.
+Lastly, we can update `parse_header` to capture this value.

 ```rust
 fn parse_header(bytes; &[u8]) -> Result<DatabaseHeader, Error> {